mstevetodd/EngineDriver_Home/docs/operation/semi-realistic-throttle.rst

 * While the line is filling, the brakes are still effectively partly applied.
 As a result you can not immediately turn the brakes off.
 They take time to turn off.

-The Air Brakes slider can be set to show either a percentage slider or a slider with a distinct number of steps/notches.
+The Air Brakes slider can be set to show either a :ref:`percentage slider or a slider with a distinct number of steps/notches <operation/semi-realistic-throttle:Number of Brake Steps>`.

-The Maximum Brake can be set in the preferences.
+The :ref:`Maximum Brake <operation/semi-realistic-throttle:Maximum Brake Percentage>` can be set in the preferences.
 (The Default is 70%) The Brake slider is exponential in scale, so from notch 0 to 1 to 2 only small increases of brake are applied, but by the final notches, huge changes are applied.

 Note: Setting the Maximum Brake in the preferences to 100% will result in the unrealistic speed drop to zero almost immediately, if the Brake is dragged to the top of the slider.